njvack/markdown-to-json/README.md

 # Authors

-* Michael Hanke
-* Florian J. Baumgartner
+* Nathan J. Vack
-* Pierre Ibe
+* Tim Berners-Lee
 * ...

 # How to Acknowledge